DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-Match the circuit in the diagram
+Match the circuit in the diagram.

 ## Observed Behavior

-The voltmeter shows 1/1000th of the voltage of the battery.
+The voltmeter shows 0 Volts for the resistor.

 ## Generate Causes
-Wiring issues,
+Wiring issues, the scale of the graph of the voltmeter, incorrect value of resistors, connectivity of the voltmeter, the way voltmeter and the ammeter are connected to the circuit.

 ## Testing